volcano-sh/volcano/README.md

 [![Build Status](https://travis-ci.org/kubernetes-sigs/kube-batch.svg?branch=master)](https://travis-ci.org/kubernetes-sigs/kube-batch)
 [![Go Report Card](https://goreportcard.com/badge/github.com/kubernetes-sigs/kube-batch)](https://goreportcard.com/report/github.com/kubernetes-sigs/kube-batch)

-`kube-batch` is batch scheduler built on Kubernetes, providing mechanisms for the applications which would like to run batch jobs in Kubernetes.
+`kube-batch` is a batch scheduler for Kubernetes, providing mechanisms for applications which would like to run batch jobs leveraging Kubernetes.

-`kube-batch` builds upon a decade and a half of experience on running batch workloads at scale using several systems, e.g. [LSF](https://www.ibm.com/us-en/marketplace/hpc-workload-management), [Symphony](https://www.ibm.com/us-en/marketplace/analytics-workload-management), combined with best-of-breed ideas and practices from the community.
+`kube-batch` builds upon a decade and a half of experience on running batch workloads at scale using several systems, e.g. [LSF](https://www.ibm.com/us-en/marketplace/hpc-workload-management), [Symphony](https://www.ibm.com/us-en/marketplace/analytics-workload-management), combined with best-of-breed ideas and practices from the open source community.

 Refer to [tutorial](doc/usage/tutorial.md) on how to use `kube-batch` to run batch job in Kubernetes

-## Overall Architect
+## Overall Architecture

 ![kube-batch](doc/images/kube-batch.png)